Rosalía Arteaga

 Rosalía Arteaga Serrano (born 5 December 1956) is an Ecuadorian politician who served as the 39th president of Ecuador for two days in 1997 from 9 to 11 February.
-She previously served as the 40th vice president under President Abdalá Bucaram from 1996 until his removal from office 1997, a role she subsequently retained under President Fabián Alarcón after stepping down from the presidency until March 1998.
+She previously served as the 40th vice president under President Abdalá Bucaram from 1996 until his removal from office 1997; when the vagueness of the constitution left uncertainty as to the vice president or the head of congress becoming president, Arteaga was sworn in, but was peacefully replaced two days later by congressional leader Fabián Alarcón.
+She continued as vice president under Alarcón until March 1998.
 She is the country's first ever female head of state.

 Arteaga announced her intention to stand for secretary-general of the United Nations in the 2021 selection, though incumbent António Guterres was ultimately appointed to a second term in office.

 Early life and education

 Arteaga was born in Cuenca, Ecuador and attended the University of Cuenca.

 Political career

 First Vice Presidency (1996-1997)

 Arteaga became vice president in 1996, following the election of Abdalá Bucaram as president.
 However, the first frictions between Bucaram and Arteaga became evident after just a month of being in power: when Bucaram traveled to the 10th Rio Group Summit in Cochabamba (Bolivia) in September 1996, he did not entrust her with power.
 Their problems were never overcome throughout the short-lived Bucaram administration.